usegalaxy-eu/website/docs/_events/2017-03-28-miracum-webinar.md

 location: online
 ---

 The University of Freiburg is partner of [MIRACUM](http://www.miracum.org/), a projects which received €32.1 Mio funding for the German Medical Informatics Initiative (MI-I).
-Björn gave a webinar about Bioconda for all MIRACUM partners.
+Björn will give a webinar about Bioconda for all MIRACUM partners.